spotweb/spotweb/docs/pipelined-comments-retriever.md

-# Private pipelined comments retriever
+# Private scheduled retriever pipelining

-This branch is private development work for the scheduled Spotweb comments retriever.
+This branch is private development work for the scheduled Spotweb bulk retrievers.
 Do not open an upstream pull request for this feature until it has been tested against a real provider and the remaining risks have been closed.

 ## Integration base